 Like principle #1, this is one that few will disagree with, but which is hard to implement with crops like potatoes or carrots, because they grow underground and require tillage to harvest them, and with small-seeded vegetables, because they require precise shallow planting which is difficult to achieve with crop residues on the soil surface.
 It is interesting that the climate-change and organic versions do not include a principle related to protecting the soil, at least explicitly (see Table 1).
 They are also the two versions that explicitly ban synthetic pesticides and fertilizers.
 If you can’t use herbicides, it is very difficult to always keep the soil covered with either dead crop residues or living plants.

 Principle #4, Biodiversity

 The next principle is to increase biodiversity.
 It is shared by all the regenerative ag versions, and conservation ag, although the latter does not often refer to it as biodiversity, per se.
 Brown implements his “diversity of plants” through intercropped cash crops and high-diversity cover crops that total 70 species.
 Impressive.
 Crop rotations and cover crops are, like the earlier principles, hard to disagree with.
 These are basics of sustainable agriculture and when markets and cropping seasons allow, they should be used.

 Principle #5, Integrate livestock

 In the video, Brown’s last principle is “animal impact.”
 In all versions of regenerative agriculture, this is crucial to making regenerative agriculture work, and the main way to get the animal impact is through grazing.
 The particular type of grazing promoted by regenerative agriculture is management-intensive grazing, the holistic management of Allan Savory (click for a discussion of Savory and his practices).
-No argument here.
+I’m not going to get into grazing management strategies, but as to the basic principle, no argument here.
 Grazing livestock adds diversity to the products produced on the farm, adds value to cover crops (really annual forage crops), and recycles nutrients through manure.
 Nothing new here either – I helped organize management-intensive grazing workshops in NE Nebraska 25 years ago.
 So what is new about regenerative agriculture?